Creating Asset Records Manually

 Asset Values Record

-Each asset record has a corresponding asset values record to store the values that are regularly updated when you depreciate the asset.
-Whenever an asset record is created, manually or from transactions, the system automatically creates the associated asset values record.
+Each asset record has a corresponding asset values record to store the values that are updated when you depreciate the asset.
+Whenever you create an asset record, manually or from transactions, the system automatically creates its asset values record.

-To speed up the depreciation process, only the asset values record is updated whenever an asset is depreciated.
-Depreciation fields on the asset record will also be updated because their values are sourced from the asset values record.
+To speed up the depreciation, the system updates only the asset values record when you depreciate an asset.
+The asset record's depreciation fields update as well because they source values from the asset values record.

 To view the asset values records, go to Customization > Lists, Records, & Fields > Record Types.
-On the Record Types page, click the List link next to FAM Asset Values.
+On the Record Types page, click List next to FAM Asset Values.

 Note:

-You should limit the compound asset to five levels, with a total of 1000 assets and 1000 tax methods.
-To avoid performance issues, make sure that compound assets are built within the recommended limit of the Fixed Assets Management SuiteApp.
+Limit compound asset to five levels, with a total of 1000 assets and 1000 tax methods to avoid performance issues.

 To build a compound asset: